shewayou/parallel-control-loop/README.md

 This solution: A bash script, "parallel-control-loop.bash", implements X #s of "imaginary servers" to run in parallel X #s of jobs.
 And every so often, say every T seconds, it checks on all these imaginary servers.
 When an imaginary server is idle, examine return code (execution status) of the job that was run.
 If return code is 0 or 1, then this imaginary server will start a new job.
 If return code greater than 1, the same job will be run again, up to N times.
-Repeat for all Y #s of jobs until all finished or up to the limit of wall-clock duration is reached.
+Repeat for all imaginary server and assign new jobs to run until all Y #s of jobs are finished or up to the limit of wall-clock duration is reached.
 Finally output some JSON strings indicating all jobs run status, see sample below.

 Future Enhancements:
 1) Implement this control loop in Python and Microsoft PowerShell languages.